0ranki/enervent-ctrl/README.md

 - `log_access:` Enable HTTP Access logging to logfile/STDOUT
 - `debug:` Enable debug logging

-Readme will be updated in the near future.
+Readme will be updated in the near future with physical connection instructions.

 Work part of my Bachelor's Thesis at Oulu University of Applied Sciences.